LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Additional visualizations

-\paragraph{Qualitative comparison of open-vocabulary objet localization.} Figure~\ref{fig:appendix-clip-heatmaps} illustrates open-vocabulary object localization with LERF~\citep{kerr2023lerf}, LangSplat~\citep{qin2023langsplat} and LUDVIG.
+Fig.~\ref{fig:appendix-clip-heatmaps} illustrates open-vocabulary object localization with LERF~\citep{kerr2023lerf}, LangSplat~\citep{qin2023langsplat} and LUDVIG.
 Both LangSplat and LUDVIG correctly localize all four example objects.
 For queries such as the chopsticks, LangSplat's localization is more precise, as the CLIP features are constructed by generating full image segmentation masks with SAM.
-This process is computationally expensive, as constructing a full segmentation mask requires querying SAM over a grid of points on the image and takes about 23s for a single image (on a GPU A6000 ADA), which amounts to an average of 80 minutes for a scene from the LERF dataset.
+This process is computationally expensive, as constructing a full segmentation mask requires querying SAM over a grid of points on the image and takes about 23s for a single image (on a GPU RTX 6000 ADA), which amounts to an average of 80 minutes for a scene from the LERF dataset.
 However, it yields coherent instance-level CLIP representations, which is desirable for downstream segmentation tasks.